If fixed line superfast broadband is not available to you, funding and other solutions may be available.

 The Government committed to enabling access to a minimum download speed of 2Mbps to every property in the UK from the end of 2015.
 Much of this commitment has been delivered by the programmes run by Superfast North Yorkshire (SFNY) and other public bodies elsewhere in the country.
 Here in North Yorkshire, as elsewhere, there continue to be some difficult to reach areas in the county where it may be some time before high speed fixed line broadband will be available.

 North Yorkshire County Council through the SFNY programme and, in conjunction with Central Government (BDUK), have made available the Better Broadband Subsidy Scheme (BBS) which provides a subsidy for broadband installation for eligible premises.
 BBS provides financial support towards the installation cost of one of several alternative technologies, such as wireless, 4G or satellite.
-The subsidy voucher has a value of up to £350 and can be used with any of the scheme’s suppliers, so long as they are able to provide a minimum 10Mbps service to the property.
+The subsidy voucher has a value of up to £350, so long as the chosen registered supplier is able to provide a minimum 10Mbps service to the property.

-The subsidy is available now for businesses and households that cannot receive high speed fixed line broadband, and are unlikely to get such a service within the next 12 months.
+The subsidy scheme took a short pause whilst BDUK made some changes, but is now available for businesses and households that cannot receive high speed fixed line broadband, and are unlikely to get such a service within the next 12 months.
 The installation of an alternative to fixed line does not preclude users from switching to high speed fixed line broadband in the future, as and when it becomes available.

-SFNY has been administering the BBS Scheme in North Yorkshire for BDUK since early 2016.
-In that time, SFNY has issued over 1,200 vouchers.
+SFNY administered the BBS Scheme in North Yorkshire for BDUK from early 2016 until the end of 2018.
+In that time, SFNY issued over 1,400 vouchers.

 The BBS voucher scheme is currently set to run until the end of 2019.

-More information about the BBS scheme can be found on the SFNY website at http://www.superfastnorthyorkshire.com/better-broadband-scheme
+More information about the BBS scheme can also be found on the SFNY website at http://www.superfastnorthyorkshire.com/better-broadband-scheme

 Current alternatives to fixed line broadband: